-4.5 Third part of the analysis: qualitative discussion of sources of volatility
+3.5 Third part of the analysis: qualitative assessment of possible sources of volatility

-- 84. The analysis in section 4.4 indicates that there could be institutions or countries were defined benefit pension funds are not common.
-Also, the analysis indicated that many institutions would see a limited, if any, impact on their own funds from the introduction of these changes mainly because of the historical low amount of actuarial gains and losses compared to their capital position. - 85.It should be mentioned that when defined benefit pension fund assets are recognised, any changes in the actuarial gains or losses and other gains and losses recognised in own funds under accounting rules will have an equal and opposite side effect on own funds, which cancels out any impact on the volatility of own funds.
-More specifically, when for example actuarial losses increase, own funds would decrease, but in cases where an entity was already recognising a defined benefit pension asset, then these losses would decrease the net pension asset, which is required to be deducted from own funds.
-A similar offsetting effect would occur in the case of actuarial or other types of gains increasing, with a respective increase in net defined benefit assets.
-Thus, volatility of own funds would be limited due to the offsetting effect of the recognition of gains and losses from the change in the value of a defined benefit pension fund asset and the deduction of net pension assets from own funds.
-However, there will be no offsetting effect where a defined benefit pension liability is recognised in the balance sheet of an institution, as the defined benefit pension fund liabilities are not deducted from own funds.
-Therefore, volatility of own funds might occur in case there is a net defined benefit pension liability.
+- 84. The analysis in Section 3.4 indicates that there could be countries where defined benefit pension funds are not common and that these funds are not provided by all institutions.
+The analysis also indicated that many institutions would see a limited impact, if any, on their own funds from the introduction of these changes mainly because of the historically low actuarial gains and losses compared to their capital position. - 85.It should be mentioned that when defined benefit pension fund assets are recognised, any changes in the actuarial gains or losses and other gains and losses recognised in own funds under accounting rules will have an equal and opposite effect on own funds, which cancels out any impact on the volatility of own funds.
+More specifically, if actuarial losses increase, for example, own funds would decrease, but where an entity was already recognising a defined benefit pension asset, these losses would reduce the net pension asset which has to be deducted from own funds.
+A similar offsetting effect would occur where there are more actuarial or other types of gains, with a corresponding increase in net defined benefit assets.
+Volatility of own funds would therefore be limited due to the offsetting effect of the recognition of gains and losses from the change in the value of a defined benefit pension fund asset and the deduction of net pension assets from own funds. - 86.However, there will be no offsetting effect where a defined benefit pension liability is recognised in the balance sheet of an institution, as the defined benefit pension fund liabilities are not deducted from own funds.
+Therefore, normally, volatility of own funds might occur if there is a net defined benefit pension liability.
 Additionally, there might be volatility where a net defined benefit pension obligation is financed above 100% of its amount and there is an additional contribution by the employer (such as transfer of assets) with no corresponding impact on own funds.
-In this case, there will be a change in the amount of the net defined benefit pension fund (deducted from own funds under the CRR requirements) without an offsetting effect in own funds.
+In this case, there will be a change in the level of the net defined benefit pension fund (deducted from own funds under the CRR requirements) without an offsetting effect in own funds.
 However, it could be offset to some extent by the decrease of RWA (subject to the risk weight that was applied to the asset before transfer).
-This practice is understood to be supplementary to the regular obligations of an employer, and in the absence of available detailed information this impact is not analysed further. - 86.The main factors that would drive the impact on the volatility of institutions' own funds based on the analysis performed are: the existence of any defined benefit pension funds, the magnitude of the funds compared to the institutions' capital position, the specific characteristics of these funds (for example the amount of benefits that pensioners will be entitled to upon retirement or the age of retirement), as well as the plan's future and past performance (mainly the amounts of actuarial gains and losses, both unrecognised and recognised and the experience adjustments, which are the difference between the previous actuarial assumptions and what has actually occurred). - 87.Based on the analysis performed and without ignoring the possible drawbacks in estimating future events based on the analysis of past information, volatility of own funds could be relevant to a limited number of institutions and will depend on whether there are significant changes in the amounts of actuarial gains and losses and defined benefit pension funds relatively to the capital position of the institution.
-The driver of the recognition of actuarial gains and losses (and a change in net defined benefit plan) could both be a change in the actuarial assumptions used to perform the measurement of the obligation or a difference between the actuarial assumptions used and what has actually occurred (experience adjustment).
-This could exist if actuarial assumptions change significantly from one period to the other, or if there are significant differences between the assumptions used and what has actually occurred.
-Nevertheless, an increase in the defined benefit pension liabilities of an institution would mean that, based on the available information as at the reporting date, the institution will need to compensate for the estimated deficit in future periods, when the benefits are settled.
-In the case of a decrease in liability, the opposite would apply and the institution would have to compensate fewer resources to cover the deficit of the fund.
-Therefore, it could be argued that the impact on the volatility of own funds due to the changes in the actuarial assumptions used (and their respective impact on the defined benefit pension liabilities) reflects the best estimate (paragraph 76 of the revised IAS 19) of the possible exposure of an institution and the economics of the transaction, the future obligation of an institution being to compensate the deficit of the pension plan.
+This practice is understood to be supplementary to the regular obligations of an employer or mandatory by the national laws of a Member State and since detailed information is not available, this impact is not analysed further.
+Additionally, under Article 41(b) of the CRR, such contributions might qualify for not being deducted from own funds if certain criteria are met32, in which case the impact on the volatility of on own funds might be reduced. - 87.
+The main factors that would drive the impact on the volatility of institutions' own funds based on the analysis are: the existence of any defined benefit pension funds, the magnitude of the funds compared to the institutions' capital position, the specific characteristics of these funds (for example the level of benefits that pensioners will be entitled to upon retirement or the age of retirement), as well as the plan's past and future performance (mainly the actuarial gains and losses, both unrecognised and recognised and the experience adjustments, which are the difference between the previous actuarial assumptions and what has actually occurred).